nervosnetwork/fiber-website/src/pages/docs/getting-started/testnet-nodes.md

 ---
 layout: ../../../layouts/DocLayout.astro
-title: "Testnet Public Nodes User Manual"
+title: "Connect to Public Testnet Node"
+description: User manual on how to connect to the public Testnet nodes
 ---

 ## Overview

-This document provides a user manual for the testnet public nodes of the Fiber Network.
-It includes running a local node, establishing a channel with the public node, and transfer CKB and RUSD(stablecoin) in the channels.
-If you haven't read the [Running a Fiber Node](./running-node.md) guide and [Basic Transfer Example](./basic-transfer.md), it is highly recommended to read it first.
+This document provides a user manual for connecting to the public Testnet nodes of the Fiber network.
+It covers running a local node, establishing a channel with a public node, and transferring CKB and RUSD(stablecoin) within the channels.
+If you haven't read the [Run a Fiber Node](./running-node.md) guide and the [Basic Transfer Example](./basic-transfer.md), it is highly recommended to read them first.

 ## Testnet Public Nodes’ Addresses

-#### node1
+### Node1

 ```bash
 "/ip4/18.162.235.225/tcp/8119/p2p/QmXen3eUHhywmutEzydCsW4hXBoeVmdET2FJvMX69XJ1Eo"
 ```

-#### node2
+### Node2

 ```bash
 "/ip4/18.163.221.211/tcp/8119/p2p/QmbKyzq9qUmymW2Gi8Zq7kKVpPiNA1XUJ6uMvsUC4F3p89"